 Using friends and family for models, I also included my Dad's '55 DeSoto and my first car, a '41 Cadillac Series 75 Limo.

 The project was so much fun that I wanted to do another one.
-The old Pig Stand #10 was perfect!
+The old Pig Stand #10 was a perfect subject!
 Through the years, using illustration techniques of Norman Rockwell and the color of Walt Disney, I have produced a series of "MOMENTS to REMEMBER."
-Each of the sixteen scenes of theaters and drive-in restaurants depicts a specific day from the ‘50s,’60s, and ‘70s featuring the classic cars of the era and the fun we had “cruising” on Friday nights!
+Each of the sixteen scenes of theaters and drive-in restaurants depicts a very specific day from the '50s,'60s, and '70s featuring the classic cars of the era and the fun we had "cruising" on Friday nights!